-This makes it an unfavorable destination for winter travel and in the spring you’re better waiting until May for pleasant temperatures are less rain.
+This makes it an unfavourable destination for winter travel, and in the spring, it is better to wait until May for pleasant temperatures and less rain.

 What to See and Do

-The aptly named New Fortress and Old Fortress are actually both old, but the older of the two was built by the Venetians on an artificial islet.
+The aptly named New Fortress and Old Fortress are both old, but the Venetians built the older of the two on an artificial islet.

-Though some of the external fortifications are eroding there are parts of the interior that have been restored and it’s now a popular cultural venue.
+Though some of the external fortifications are eroding, parts of the interior have been restored, and it’s now a popular cultural venue.

-It’s a large construction that offers fabulous views over the city and is fully open to the public for tours.
+It’s a giant construction that offers fabulous views over the city and is fully open to the public for tours.

 You could easily spend an afternoon here, exploring its corridors.

-The Old Town is the part of the city that’s been inscribed on UNESCO’s World Heritage List.
+The Old Town is part of the city inscribed on UNESCO’s World Heritage List.

 This is also a great place to wander around the narrow cobbled streets, most of which are too narrow for today’s vehicles.

 You’ll find some great restaurants and cafes by the water near the fortress.